The easiest way to capture UTM Parameters in Gravity Forms

 - Sync the data to Google Sheets or Microsoft Excel

 From the steps above you can get an idea of how Attributer works to capture UTM parameters in Gravity Forms.

-Based on that technical data, it then categorizes each visit into a series of channels - Paid Search, Organic Search, and Paid Social are good examples - and stores it in the visitor's browser as a cookie.
+Based on that technical data, it then categorizes each visitor into a series of channels - Paid Search, Organic Search, and Paid Social are good examples - and stores it in the visitor's browser as a cookie.

-Then when that visitor completes a form on your website, Attributer writes those values to the hidden fields in your form and they care captured by Gravity Forms alongside the details the lead entered into the form (I.e. their name, email, phone, etc).
+Then when that visitor completes a form on your website, Attributer writes those values to the hidden fields in your form and they are captured by Gravity Forms alongside the details the lead entered into the form (I.e. their name, email, phone, etc).

 Why using Attributer is better than capturing raw UTM parameters

 We know there are other tools available for capturing UTM parameters in Gravity Forms, so why choose Attributer?

 Here are the 4 main reasons why using Attributer is better:

 Attributer provides you with information about the source of ALL your leads, not just those from your paid advertising campaigns with UTM parameters.

 This means that regardless of how a user lands on your website (whether through Organic Social, Organic Search, Direct, Referral, etc.), Attributer will gather data about their source and pass it through with each form submission.